 Yesterday the sun came out after Hurricane Sandy roared through.
 Some of our windows had steady leaks during the height of the storm, and some of our outdoor stuff got blown about, but otherwise we were very fortunate.
 Before the storm I went on a baking spree, something I always do so we will have supplies if the power goes out.
-We had whole wheat sweet potato cranberry bread, sweet potato pie, and a few other things ready in case of an extended power outage.
+We had this whole wheat sweet potato bread, sweet potato pie, and a few other things ready in case of an extended power outage.
 Michael and the boys ate slices of this hearty bread for breakfast and snacked on it later, a nice bit of comfort while the wind howled and the rain drove in sheets.

 Mashed sweet potatoes and pumpkin puree can be used interchangeably in many recipes, which is the case here.
 I started with whole wheat pumpkin bread and swapped in sweet potatoes.
 The texture of the cooked sweet potato is crucial.
 Baked is too dry, boiled is too wet, but cooked in a small amount of liquid will steam the potato tender without waterlogging it.

 - 2-quart pot with lid

 - large mixing bowl

 - 9x5 metal loaf pan, coated with cooking spray

 - 10 ounces sweet potato (peeled and cut into small chunks)

 - 1 teaspoon baking soda